Controllers

 controller.ee_kp = np.array([300, 300, 300, 1000, 1000, 1000])

-await controller.set("ee_desired", target2)
+controller.set("ee_desired", target2)

-# Switch to torque
+# Switch to direct torque

 controller.switch("torque")